White Collar Crimes

-The white collar crime lawyers at Rush and Gransee, L.C. are particularly suited to defend claims that are often described as white collar crime.
-Often white collar crimes involve allegations of either State or Federal criminal statutes as well as civil forfeiture of any funds seized by the government.
-With extensive experience in both criminal and civil law Rush & Gransee, L.C. can defend the criminal matter while pursuing the return of the forfeited money or other items seized as well as taking whatever civil actions are necessary to protect your rights and property.
+The San Antonio, Texas, white collar crime lawyers at Rush & Gransee, L.C., are particularly suited to defend claims that are often described as white collar crime, including embezzlement.
+Often, white collar crimes involve allegations of either state or federal criminal statutes as well as civil forfeiture of any funds seized by the government.
+With extensive experience in both criminal and civil law Rush & Gransee, L.C., can defend the criminal matter while pursuing the return of the forfeited money or other items seized as well as taking whatever civil actions are necessary to protect your rights and property.

-In a recent case the lawyers at Rush & Gransee successfully defended a large international money transfer business against various allegations of impropriety, including money laundering.
-In that particular case over $310,000.00 was seized by the government and various allegations including money laundering were asserted by the government.
-Through quick and in depth legal work the government was forced to give back all of the seized money to the client and all criminal proceedings were dropped.
+In a recent case, the lawyers at Rush & Gransee successfully defended a large international money transfer business against various allegations of impropriety, including money laundering.
+In that particular case over $310,000 was seized by the government and various allegations, including money laundering were asserted by the government.
+Through quick and in-depth legal work the government was forced to give back all of the seized money to the client and all criminal proceedings were dropped.

 (1) "Criminal activity" means any offense, including any preparatory offense, that is:

-(A) classified as a felony under the laws of this state or the United States; or
+(A) Classified as a felony under the laws of this state or the United States

 (2) "Funds" includes:

-(C) an official foreign bank note that is customarily used and accepted as a medium of exchange in a foreign country and a foreign bank draft; and
+(C) An official foreign bank note that is customarily used and accepted as a medium of exchange in a foreign country and a foreign bank draft

 (3) Financial institution is a bank, trust company, insurance company, or any other organization held out to the public as a place to deposit funds.